 or this website’s Shepley Program of Music and Art

 page.
 You can also download and print a PDF of the Fall 2013–Spring 2014 Shepley Concert Series Schedule

-Back to Basics Returns in 2014
+Back to Basics Will Resume in June

 Back to Basics